 As a system administrator, you can integrate Workfront with a SAML 2.0 solution for single sign-on while using ADFS.

-This guide focuses on setting up ADFS without auto-provisions or attribute mappings.
-We recommend that you complete the setup and test it prior to setting up any Auto Provisions.
+This guide focuses on setting up ADFS without auto provisioning or attribute mappings.
+We recommend that you complete the setup and test it prior to setting up any auto provisioning.

-To enable authentication to the Workfront web application and the Workfront mobile application with SAML 2.0:
+To enable authentication to the Workfront web application and the Workfront mobile application with SAML 2.0, complete the following sections: